 - Consent to the risk, depending on mitigating costs

-- Risk Treatment Document
+- Risk treatment document

 This document should be an organisation’s action plan on how it will deal with implementing the necessary controls, including who is dealing with the controls, effectiveness of technologies and attitudes within the organisations.
 Which leads to training and awareness implementations.

 It is essential that the entire workforce is aware of the new policies and procedures being implemented.
-Any form of training should be periodic and in line with changing and updated ISO 27001 compliance regulations.
+Any sort of training should be periodic and in line with changing and updated ISO 27001 compliance regulations.
 This will help prevent organisations reach their goal to prevent cyber attacks

-Establishing a security framework will involve many aspects including a diagnosis of all systems, a regulatory audit, full reviews of security policies and procedures, work procedures, devices and appliances and workforce awareness.
+Establishing a security framework will involve many aspects including a diagnosis of all systems, a regulatory audit, full reviews of security policies and procedures, work procedures, devices and appliances, and workforce awareness.
 The use of toolkits will ensure a strong and robust security system.
 Tools such as:

 - Online self-assessments